CExA-project/CExA-project.github.io/content/news/2024-11-20-Fifth-Kokkos-tea-time/index.md

 {{< cta cta_text="Register to be notified about future events" cta_link="https://lists.cexa-project.org/sympa/subscribe/network" >}}

-CExA organizes its fourth international **Kokkos tea-time** on Wednesday, October the 16th, 2024 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CEST.
+CExA organizes its fifth international **Kokkos tea-time** on Wednesday, November the 20th, 2024 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CEST.
 It can be followed on [Zoom](https://cnrs.zoom.us/j/97834891802?pwd=NXhzd2paY051S3dQekVQVllvTW5MUT09), by [phone]({{< ref "#by-phone" >}}), or from [a visio room]({{< ref "#from-a-visio-room" >}}).

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="/kokkos-tea-time.ics" >}}

-Stan Moore will give a talk on "LAMMPS and SPARTA: Performance Portability of Particle Methods Through Kokkos"
+Andrey Prokopenko will give a talk on "ArborX: a performance portable geometric search library"

-Stan Moore is a computational scientist at Sandia National Laboratories specializing in particle-based simulation methods such as molecular dynamics and direct simulation Monte-Carlo.
-He is a software developer of the LAMMPS and SPARTA codes, and his research currently focuses on extending particle-based codes to use Sandia's Kokkos performance portability library to run efficiently on next-generation supercomputing platforms at extreme scale.
-He has been at Sandia for 12 years and is a Principal Member of Technical Staff.
-Stan earned a PhD in chemical engineering from Brigham Young University, where his research focused on developing a new method to predict chemical potential using molecular simulations.
+Andrey Prokopenko is a computational scientist at Oak Ridge National Laboratory.
+His research interests include multigrid algorithms, geometricsearch, and extreme scale computing.

 {{% cta cta_text="Get the slides" cta_link="2024_Kokkos_TeaTime.pdf" cta_new_tab="true" %}}

-## LAMMPS and SPARTA: Performance Portability of Particle Methods Through Kokkos
+## ArborX: a performance portable geometric search library

-The LAMMPS molecular dynamics code and the SPARTA direct simulation Monte Carlo code have been ported to use Kokkos performance portability abstractions.
-Both LAMMPS and SPARTA existed for several years before adding Kokkos, and the challenges and method of porting legacy codes will be discussed.
-During DOE's Exascale Computing Project, Kokkos enabled several significant LAMMPS and SPARTA production simulations on some of the world's largest supercomputers, including OLCF Summit and the first exascale machine: OLCF Frontier.
-LAMMPS and SPARTA are also being prepared and tuned to run on the ALCF Aurora and the upcoming NNSA ATS-4 El Capitan.
-Benchmarking data for several different GPU hardware highlights performance portability achieved through Kokkos.
-Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.
+ArborX is a performance-portable geometric search library based on Kokkos.
+Fast geometric search is an often overlooked but a critical part in scientific application in many domains: cosmology, additive manufacturing, contact mechanics, particle simulations.
+In this talk, we provide an overview of the functionality in ArborX, discuss its design and user interface, and discuss the ways we use Kokkos.

 ## Contribute